Ecommerce

 Round 8: Working with your team

-Shopify enforces pretty strict limits: Shopify Basic only allows 2 collaborators, the Shopify plan 5, and Shopify Advanced 15.
 What surprised us a little bit is that, an article or product someone is working on, won’t be locked for other editors.
-What you will see a little image of all the people currently working on a given page.
-But that’s easy to miss, see the image below:
+You’ll see user avatars, But they’re easy to miss.
+See the image below:

 Moreover, if someone else is editing a page, Wix will show a big fat warning message!